 An electrical apprenticeship is an occupational training program that combines on-the-job experience with classroom instruction in electrical theory, code and application designed to meet government and/or industry regulations.
-Casper College provides formalized training for the electrical apprenticeship programs shown below.
+Casper College provides formalized training for the electrical apprenticeship programs shown on the next page.